nzjow69/skillshare-coupon/README.md

 Keep in mind that if you have an annual subscription, you’ll still have access to Skillshare until your current billing cycle ends.

-## What Is Skillshare Refund Policy?
+## What Is Skillshare's Refund Policy?

 Skillshare offers a generous refund policy for those unhappy with their purchase.